Hip osteoarthritis (coxarthrosis)

 - Physical inactivity

-- Practicing a high-impact sport for several years
+- Participating in high-impact sports for several years

 How is hip osteoarthritis diagnosed?

-The diagnosis of hip osteoarthritis is mainly based on your symptoms and a physical examination.
-An X-ray can confirm the signs of osteoarthritis, but is not always necessary.
+Hip osteoarthritis is mainly diagnosed through your symptom history and a physical examination.
+An X-ray can confirm signs of osteoarthritis but isn't always necessary.

-Your physical therapist or doctor can diagnose hip osteoarthritis by asking you questions about your symptoms and examining your hip.
-Tests of movement, strength, and flexibility provide valuable information.
+Your physiotherapist or doctor can diagnose hip osteoarthritis by asking about your symptoms and examining your hip.
+Movement, strength, and flexibility tests provide valuable information.

-An X-ray of the hip can reveal signs of osteoarthritis such as narrowing of the joint space or osteophytes (small bony growths).
-However, it is important to note that what is seen on an X-ray does not always correspond to your symptoms.
-Some people have a lot of visible osteoarthritis but little pain, and vice versa.
+A hip X-ray can show signs of osteoarthritis, such as narrowing of the joint space or osteophytes (small bone growths).
+However, it's important to know that what's visible on an X-ray doesn't always match your symptoms.
+Some people have significant visible osteoarthritis but little pain, and vice versa.

-When should you seek physical therapy for hip osteoarthritis?
+When should you consult a physiotherapist for hip osteoarthritis?

-You should consult a physical therapist if you experience the symptoms described above or if your doctor has already ruled out other possible causes of your pain.
+You should consult a physiotherapist if you experience the symptoms described above or if your doctor has already ruled out other possible causes for your pain.

-You do not need to see a doctor before consulting a physical therapist.
-If your condition requires medical attention, your physical therapist will be able to advise you and refer you to a doctor.
+You do not need to see a doctor before consulting a physiotherapist.
+If your condition requires seeing a doctor, your physiotherapist will be able to inform you and provide a referral.

 Consult quickly if: